 Jen is a Yoga Alliance® Experienced Registered Yoga Teacher (E-RTY 200) and Registered Children’s Yoga Teacher (RCTY).
 She was a children’s yoga teacher trainer with Childlight Yoga / Childight Education Company for 8 years and co-created their Yoga for Babies & Toddlers training.
 She is also a Certified Educator of Infant Massage (CEIM) through Infant Massage USA and an International Board Certified Lactation Consultant (IBCLC).

 Jen understands that good teachers are life-long students and has long worked to build professionalism within the children’s yoga field.
-Jen is on the board of the National Kids Yoga Conference.
+Jen is the former executive director and emeritus board member of the National Kids Yoga Conference.